alextpf/teddy_matlab/README.md

 ### Sketch
-Te sketch step has 3 modes:
+The sketch step has 3 modes:
 1. Plain sketch:
-  - it allows the user to freely draw a closed contour on a blank canvas.
+  - it allows the user to draw a closed contour on a blank canvas freely.
-  - The user can use press the left mouse button, move the mouse, and the program will trace and draw the path the mouse undergoes.
+  - The user can press the left mouse button, and move the mouse, and the program will trace and draw the path the mouse undergoes.
-  - Once the left mouse button is released, it automatically close the contour by connecting the last point before the button is release and the initial point.
+  - Once the left mouse button is released, it automatically closes the contour by connecting the last point before the button is released and the initial point.
-  - Once the contour is drawn, several "way points" are automatically generated.
-The user may manually drag and move those way points to change the shape of the contour.
-The user may as well add extra way points by right click when the cursor is on the contour.
+  - Once the contour is drawn, several "waypoints" are automatically generated.
+The user may manually drag and move those waypoints to change the shape of the contour.
+The user may as well add extra waypoints by right-clicking when the cursor is on the contour.
 2. Load an overlay image and sketch:
   - The user can choose to load an image as the background, and then sketch on top of the background image.
-The sketch process is exactly the same as the "Plain sketch" mode, and the background image is to assist the user to trace the feature/outline of the image.
+The sketch process is the same as the "Plain sketch" mode, and the background image assists the user in tracing the feature/outline of the image.
 3. Load a "binary" image:
   - The user may prepare a "binary" (i.e. black and white) image by using other image editing software (e.g. GIMP, Photoshop...etc).
- - The binary image has to be with black content and white background.
+  - The binary image has to have black content and a white background.

 ### Generate 3D Model
-This button generate the 3D model from the scratch or the binary image.
+This button generates the 3D model from the sketch or the binary image.

 ### Export STL
-This button exports the generate 3D model to a *.stl file, for 3D printing purpose.
+This button exports the generated 3D model to a *.stl file, for 3D printing purposes.